 - The gang injunction is necessary to protect the respondent from gang related violence or drug taking activity.

-Children involved in gangs are very likely to be previously known to other services for offending behaviour or school exclusion.
+Children involved in gangs may be known to other services for offending behaviour or school exclusion.

 Children may often be at the periphery of involvement for some time before they become active gang members.
 Children may also follow older siblings into gang involvement.
-There are often opportunities for preventative work to be undertaken with children.
+This may provide opportunities for preventative work to be undertaken with children.